KevinMoonLab/EnDive/README.md

 [![DOI:10.3390/e20080560](https://zenodo.org/badge/DOI/10.3390/e20080560.svg)](https://doi.org/10.3390/e20080560)

 Source code for the EnDive estimator of $f$-divergence functional integrals.
 Based on the paper [here](https://doi.org/10.3390/e20080560).
+Code is currently only available in Matlab.

 ## $f$-Divergence Functionals
 Divergence functionals are integral functionals of two probability distributions.
 Divergence functionals play a big role in applications in machine learning, information theory, statistics, and signal processing.
 In particular, divergence functionals [can be related](https://doi.org/10.1109/DSP-SPE.2015.7369520) to the best probability of error rate of a classification problem.